On Modeling and Solving the Boltzmann Equation: A ``Simplest'' Problem

 For an introduction to transport theory, it may be helpful to start with the simplest possible geometry: a one-dimensional homogeneous medium with isotropic scattering.
-The general coordinate system described in Fig.~(1) is now restricted to what we see in Fig.~(2).
-Under such conditions we consider the problem given by
+The general coordinate system described in Fig.~\ref{balance} is now restricted to what we see in Fig.~\ref{unid}.
+Under such conditions, we consider the problem given by

-Here $\tau\in\left(\tau_{a},\tau_{b}\right)$, $\tau$ is the optical thickness, $\mu\in\left[-1,1\right]$ is the cosine of the polar angle as measured from the positive $\tau$-axis and $\varpi$ is the albedo for single scattering.
+Here $\tau\in\left(\tau_{a},\tau_{b}\right)$, $\tau$ is the optical thickness, $\mu\in\left[-1,1\right]$ is the cosine of the polar angle as measured from the positive $\tau$-axis, and $\varpi$ is the albedo for single scattering.
 We assume that the incoming intensities, $F_1(\mu)$ and $F_2(\mu)$ are known on the boundaries.
-Case's work \citep{case} was a landmark in transport theory, presenting a rigorous mathematical development for addressing such a problem.
-This procedure is now called Case's method or the singular eigenfunction expansion method.
-Known as the only exact solution to this problem, despite some additional results \citep{zweifel} in the 60's and 70's mainly, it is only viable in idealized cases.
+Case's work \cite{case} was a landmark in transport theory, presenting a rigorous mathematical development for addressing such a problem.
+This procedure is usually called Case's method or the singular eigenfunction expansion method.
+Known as the only exact solution to this problem, despite some additional results \cite{zweifel} in the '60s and '70s, mainly, it is only viable in idealized cases.
 However, this solution has been the basis for the development of numerical and semi-analytical methods.
-More importantly, it emphasizes the difficulty of solving problems of this type, characterized by the presence of singular eigenfunctions, associated to continuous and discrete spectrum, and the need for solutions of singular integral equations in assessing orthogonality conditions.
+More importantly, it emphasizes the difficulty of solving problems of this type, characterized by singular eigenfunctions, associated with continuous and discrete spectrum, and the need for solutions of singular integral equations in assessing orthogonality conditions.

 In other words, to address the fundamental problems in various areas of nuclear science, radiative transfer, and rarefied gas dynamics, alternative approaches needed to be developed.
-Two approaches stand out: probabilistic, such as the Monte Carlo method, and deterministic, which includes the Discrete Ordinates Method.
+Two approaches stand out: probabilistic, such as the Monte Carlo method \cite{Haghighat2015}, and deterministic, which includes the discrete ordinates method.

-In the next section, we present the development of the ADO formulation for a still basic problem, with the same geometry as the previous case, which introduces complexities such as the treatment of anisotropic media and boundary conditions that include reflection.
-The idea is to show how much simpler (and powerful at the same time) such an approach in comparison with Case's solution.
+In the next section, we present the development of the ADO formulation for a still basic problem, with the same geometry as in the previous case, where we introduce complexities such as the treatment of anisotropic media and boundary conditions that include reflection.
+The idea is to show how much simpler (and powerful at the same time) it is such an approach, in comparison with the Case's solution.